smallhadroncollider/taskell/roadmap.md

 ## Bugs

-- New item outside view doesn't scroll
+- Vertical scrolling falls behind

 ## To Do